What is STEM?

 How To Get Your Kids Interested In STEM?

-From preschool to elementary to middle school and finally, high school, STEM education will help children become innovative adults with exceptional critical thinking and problem solving skills.
+From preschool to Primary school to Secondary school and finally, University, STEM education in Singapore will help children become innovative adults with exceptional critical thinking and problem solving skills.
 Skills that our future generations will need in our increasingly technology driven world.